Ralph Manheim

-Ralph Frederick Manheim (April 4, 1907 – September 26, 1992) was a Jewish-American translator of German and French literature, as well as occasional works from Dutch, Polish and Hungarian.
+Ralph Frederick Manheim (April 4, 1907 – September 26, 1992) was an American translator of German and French literature, as well as occasional works from Dutch, Polish and Hungarian.
 He was one of the most acclaimed translators of the 20th century, and likened translation to acting, the role being "to impersonate his author".

 Early life

-Manheim was born in New York City.
-He lived for a year in Germany and Austria as an adolescent, graduated from Harvard at the age of 19, and spent time in Munich and Vienna (studying at the universities) before Adolf Hitler’s rise to power.
-He also undertook post-graduate study at Yale and Columbia universities.
+Manheim was born to a Jewish family in New York City.
+His father was a rabbi and his mother a homemaker.
+He lived for a year in Germany and Austria as an adolescent and graduated from Harvard at the age of 19, and spent time in Munich and Vienna (studying at the universities) before Adolf Hitler’s rise to power.
+He also undertook post-graduate study at Yale and Columbia Universities.

 Career

 His career as a translator began with Hitler's Mein Kampf, commissioned by Houghton Mifflin and published in 1943.
 Manheim endeavored to give an exact English equivalent of Hitler's highly individual, often awkward style, including his grammatical errors.